Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 Retiring in Peru: What Americans Need to Know

-A $405,000 FIRE number sounds modest by American standards, and in Peru it buys a life that would genuinely surprise you.
-At $1,350 a month in Cusco, or closer to $1,150 in Lima's Miraflores or Barranco neighborhoods, you are renting a furnished apartment with a city view, eating ceviche and lomo saltado at sit-down restaurants three or four times a week, and still having money left for weekend trips to the Sacred Valley or the coast.
-Your weekly rhythm might look like morning coffee at a neighborhood cafe for under a dollar, a gym membership for $25 a month, and a reliable housekeeper for $80 a month if you want one.
-The roughly 55% cost difference compared to the United States is not theoretical -- you feel it every single day at the market, the pharmacy, and the taxi app.
-Americans retiring in Peru are effectively buying back decades of runway that a median US cost of living would have consumed.
+A housekeeper costs $80 a month here, and a gym membership $25.
+Those two line items reveal more about what $405,000 buys in Peru than any percentage comparison.
+At $1,350 monthly in Cusco, or closer to $1,150 in Lima's Miraflores or Barranco, you rent a furnished apartment with a city view, eat ceviche and lomo saltado at sit-down restaurants three or four times weekly, and keep money aside for weekends in the Sacred Valley or on the coast.
+Morning coffee at a neighborhood café costs under a dollar.
+The roughly 55% cost difference against the United States is not theoretical but felt daily at the market, the pharmacy, and the taxi app, effectively buying back decades of runway a median US cost of living would have consumed.

-The breakdown is where the real story lives.
-Rent in Lima runs $500 to $800 for a solid one-bedroom in a safe district like San Isidro or Miraflores; Cusco and Trujillo come in lower, often $350 to $600.
-Groceries from local markets are a fraction of US prices -- think $30 to $40 for a full week of produce, eggs, and staples.
+Lima rent runs $500 to $800 for a solid one-bedroom in a safe district like San Isidro or Miraflores, while Cusco and Trujillo come in lower at $350 to $600.
+Local market groceries cost a fraction of US prices, around $30 to $40 for a week of produce, eggs, and staples.
 A full restaurant meal with a drink rarely tops $8 to $12.
-Local transport via taxi apps like InDriver or Uber averages $2 to $4 per ride in Lima.
-For context, what you spend in a single month on rent alone in San Francisco or New York covers nearly your entire Peru budget.
-Healthcare access scores a 7 out of 10 -- private clinics in Lima are genuinely good, and a doctor's visit without insurance often runs $20 to $40.
+Taxi apps like InDriver or Uber average $2 to $4 per Lima ride.
+For context, a single month of San Francisco or New York rent alone covers nearly your entire Peruvian budget.
+Healthcare access scores 7 of 10, with genuinely good private clinics in Lima where an uninsured doctor visit often runs $20 to $40.

-Healthcare and practical setup deserve a straight answer.
-Your US health insurance almost certainly does not cover you here, which means your first move should be getting a nomad health plan before you land -- SafetyWing runs about $45 a month and gives you solid emergency and outpatient coverage without the gaps that leave people stuck with surprise bills.
-Beyond insurance, Peru's private hospital system in Lima is well-equipped for most needs, though serious specialties may require traveling back to the US.
-English proficiency is limited outside tourist zones, with Peru scoring 519 on the EF EPI -- functional but not fluent.
-Learning basic Spanish is not optional if you plan to stay long-term.
-Banking setup takes patience; many expats maintain a US account and withdraw through ATMs locally.
-Residency bureaucracy is real but manageable if you hire a local immigration attorney, which typically costs $500 to $800.
+Healthcare and setup deserve straight answers.
+Your US insurance almost certainly does not cover you here, making a nomad health plan your first move before landing, and SafetyWing near $45 a month provides solid emergency and outpatient coverage without the gaps that leave people holding surprise bills.
+Beyond insurance, Lima's private hospital system handles most needs well, though serious specialties may still require returning to the US.
+English proficiency stays limited outside tourist zones at an EF score of 519, functional rather than fluent, making basic Spanish non-optional for anyone planning to stay.
+Banking takes patience, with many expats maintaining US accounts and withdrawing locally through ATMs.
+Residency bureaucracy is real but manageable hiring a local immigration attorney, typically $500 to $800.

-The Americans who make early retirement in Peru work are the ones who came wanting something different, not just cheaper.
-If you love food culture, outdoor access, altitude hiking, and a genuinely unhurried pace in smaller cities, you will thrive.
-Cusco attracts a certain kind of retiree who wants proximity to world-class trekking and a tighter expat community.
-Lima suits people who want city infrastructure, restaurant variety, and better healthcare access.
-The safety score of 5 out of 10 is real -- petty theft and bag snatching are common in crowded areas, and situational awareness matters every day.
-People who leave Peru early usually cite the language barrier wearing them down, frustration with bureaucracy, or discovering they needed more urban amenities than even Lima provides.
-People who stay tend to build a local routine, learn Spanish seriously, and stop comparing everything to the United States.
+The people who make this work came wanting something different rather than merely cheaper.
+Anyone who loves food culture, outdoor access, altitude hiking, and a genuinely unhurried pace in smaller cities thrives.
+Cusco attracts retirees wanting proximity to world-class trekking inside a tighter expat community, while Lima suits people needing city infrastructure, restaurant variety, and better healthcare access.
+The safety score of 5 of 10 is real, since petty theft and bag snatching occur regularly in crowded areas and situational awareness matters daily.
+Early departures cite the language barrier wearing them down, bureaucratic frustration, or discovering they needed more urban amenities than even Lima provides.
+The people who stay build local routines, learn Spanish seriously, and stop measuring everything against the United States.

-Before you book a flight, get 180 days visa-free entry working for you as a scouting run across Lima, Cusco, and Trujillo to find which city fits your actual spending style and temperament.
-Peru does offer a digital nomad visa if you want to formalize a longer stay while maintaining income or investment oversight from abroad.
-Set up a Charles Schwab checking account before leaving -- it reimburses international ATM fees, which adds up fast.
-Line up SafetyWing coverage before departure so you are protected from day one.
-Spend the first three months renting furnished before signing any longer lease.
-The FIRE number for Peru is $405,000, and the people who take it seriously find that how much to retire in Peru is less about the number and more about whether you are genuinely ready to build a new daily life rather than replicate your American one at a discount.
+Put those 180 visa-free days to work as a scouting run across Lima, Cusco, and Trujillo to find which city matches your actual spending style and temperament.
+Peru does offer a digital nomad visa for formalizing a longer stay while maintaining income or investment oversight from abroad.
+Open a Charles Schwab checking account before leaving, since it reimburses international ATM fees that accumulate fast.
+Line up SafetyWing before departure so coverage exists from day one.
+Rent furnished for the first three months before signing anything longer.
+The number is $405,000, and the people who take it seriously find the real question is less about arithmetic than about whether they are genuinely ready to build a new daily life rather than replicate an American one at a discount.

 Similar Countries by Monthly Budget